The meteoric rise of Napoleon Bonaparte, France's most iconic general

 They arrived on the outskirts of the city on the 21st of July and encountered a defending army of 10,000 Mamelukes cavalry.

-A battle took place, known as the Battle of the Pyramids, which the ancient structures could be seen nearby.
+A battle took place, which became known as the Battle of the Pyramids, as the ancient structures could be seen nearby.

 In less than an hour, Napoleon had won, and three days later, he captured Cairo.
 Egypt was now under his control.